Japan in November is a special time of year – crimson and golden autumn leaves meet winter illuminations

 The annual festival began in 1899 when local merchants put on a firework display in honor of Ebisu one of the seven lucky gods, to hopefully boost their business in the year ahead.
 Today, the festival draws hundreds of thousands to the banks of the Sai River for a dazzling two-hour display of more than 15,000 fireworks.

 - Where & When: Hiraga Shrine, Yamashiro-cho, Kamimyo, Miyoshi, Tokushima.
-Mid-November
+2025 dates to be confirmed.

 - Interesting Fact: Yokai are Japanese spirits or ghosts that feature prominently in Japanese folklore.
 There are many kinds of yokai that are often either mischievous or malevolent to humans.
 They often take on animalistic features and have their own grim backstories.